 This will allow you to ask the right questions and ensure you choose a plan that fits your needs.
 Some of the questions you should ask yourself are:

-- How much traffic do you currently get and what is your predicted growth?
-You need to ensure your new hosting plan can handle your traffic or you risk a poor performing site.
+- How much traffic do you currently get, and what is your predicted growth?
+You must ensure your new hosting plan can handle your traffic, or you risk a poor-performing site.

 2. Look for strong uptime rates